bowbahdoe/jdbc/README.md

 ### Inject parameters with custom logic

-To inject a parameter that needs to be set with something other than `setObject`, you can make an instance of `SettableParameter`
+To inject a parameter that needs to be set with something other than `setObject`, you can make an instance of `SettableParameter`.

 ```java
 import dev.mccue.jdbc.SettableParameter;